seunnuda/TechEnvironmentSetup/README.md

 # TechEnvironmentSetup
-This the creation of tech environment like VSCode, Oracle Virtual Manager, ubuntu set up on VM, Git &amp; GitHub, AWS.
+This is the creation of Tech Environment like VSCode, Oracle Virtual Manager, ubuntu set up on VM, Git & GitHub, AWS account .